asciinema/asciinema-player/README.md

 It assumes you have obtained terminal session recording file by either:

-* recording terminal session to a local file with `asciinema rec demo.json` ([more details on recording](https://github.com/asciinema/asciinema)),
+* recording terminal session to a local file with `asciinema rec demo.cast` ([more details on recording](https://github.com/asciinema/asciinema)),
-* downloading an existing recording from asciinema.org by appending `.json` to the asciicast page URL (for example: https://asciinema.org/a/28307.json).
+* downloading an existing recording from asciinema.org by appending `.cast` to the asciicast page URL (for example: https://asciinema.org/a/28307.cast).

 ### Download the player